tharik-10/sprint-0/README.md

 ## 📌 Core Features:

-.
-Readable and Concise Syntax – Great for beginners and fast prototyping.
+1. **Readable and Concise Syntax** – Great for beginners and fast prototyping.
-.
-Interpreted and Interactive – Run code line-by-line, ideal for testing and debugging.
+2. **Interpreted and Interactive** – Run code line-by-line, ideal for testing and debugging.
-.
-Dynamically Typed – Variables don’t need explicit declarations.
+3. **Dynamically Typed** – Variables don’t need explicit declarations.
-.
-Object-Oriented and Functional Support – Classes, objects, closures, and higher-order functions.
+4. **Object-Oriented and Functional Support** – Classes, objects, closures, and higher-order functions.
-.
-Huge Standard Library – Includes modules for OS access, file I/O, networking, and more.
+5. **Huge Standard Library** – Includes modules for OS access, file I/O, networking, and more.
-.
-Extensibility – Supports integration with C, C++, Java (via Jython), and .NET (via IronPython).
+6. **Extensibility** – Supports integration with C, C++, Java (via Jython), and .NET (via IronPython).
-.
-Embeddable – Python can be embedded into applications written in other languages.
+7. **Embeddable** – Python can be embedded into applications written in other languages.
-.
-Open Source – Free to use and distribute, with a vibrant global community.
+8. **Open Source** – Free to use and distribute, with a vibrant global community.
-.
-Cross-platform – Runs smoothly on Windows, Linux, macOS, and embedded systems.
+9. **Cross-platform** – Runs smoothly on Windows, Linux, macOS, and embedded systems.

 ## Dependencies
 ### Build-time Dependencies